School of Psychology

 Professor Miall teaches a second year course on the Neural Control of Movement, and also teaches on the MSc in Brain Imaging and Cognitive Neuroscience, and the MSc in Computational Neuroscience and Cognitive Robotics.

-Professor Miall is interested in supervising graduate students in topics related to sensori-motor control, motor learning and the functions of the cerebellum.
-Students should be knowledgeable about neuroscience, and interested in quantitative analysis of behaviour.
+Chris Miall is interested in supervising doctoral researchers in topics related to sensory-motor control, motor learning and the function of the cerebellum.
+Suitable candidates should be knowledgeable about neuroscience and interested in quantitative analysis of behaviour.

 Professor Miall has served on the board of the Society for the Neural Control of Movement for three terms, is a member of the Society for Research on the Cerebellum, of the British Neuroscience Association, and the Society for Neuroscience.